-Give your home a summer makeover.
+Give your home a makeover.
 It might be a loft conversion extension or a fresh new look.
 Either way, you want to add value to make your property stand out in a competitive market.
 Read our simple and effective top tips.

 1. Painted walls and flooring